Pasta is a staple in many households. It comes in countless shapes and pairs perfectly with various ingredients and sauces.

 Bring a generous amount of water to a rolling boil.
 Add a pinch of salt (optional) and drop frozen pasta in the pan and cook until al dente.
 Cooking time varies on the type of pasta.

-How Long Can You Refrigerate and Freeze Pasta?
+How Long Can You Freeze Pasta?

 Cooked pasta can be refrigerated for up to 3 to 4 days.
 Transfer the dish to a sealed airtight container, preferably a shallow one.
 Refrigerate within 2 hours after cooking.